 Types of training run

 General aerobic running – Less than 10 miles at a steady pace; not too fast, as it will become a lactate threshold run.
 These are the standard, moderate miles that constitute the bulk of your training miles.
 For me with an LT heart rate of 170 I’d put a 145-160 HR bracket on these.
+I use a pace bracket for aerobic running so you can adjust to how you’re feeling on the day and during the run.

 Medium long runs – These serve to reiterate the training effects of long runs, however are not quite as long, usually 11-16 miles.

-V02 max workoutsFor this you should use a recent 5K time to calculate goal paces for these workouts.
+V02 max workoutsWe will use a recent 5K time to calculate goal paces for these workouts.
 These workouts are hard and fast.
 They range from 600m to a mile.
 Why do V02 max workouts while training for 26.2 at a pace that doesn’t compare to your 5K pace?
 Your V02 max is the maximum amount of oxygen that your heart is able to pump to your working muscles.
 NOTE: your muscles need oxygen to fire and produce energy.
 Your body will thank you for these increases in efficiency in the latter phases of your marathon.

-Lactate threshold workoutsLactate threshold workouts are what you might call tempo runs.
-You can either use a current 15K or half time to calculate your goal pace for these workouts.
 Depending on the length (weeks) and volume (miles) of program you ultimately settle with, lactate threshold workouts vary between four and seven miles.
 The principle of the lactate threshold run is that you are working at high intensity, thus producing more lactate than your body is able to clear.
 Not surprisingly (and sadly), you can only maintain this pace for approximately 15-21km.
 Remember progression.
 Your LT pace will increase as you go through the plan.
 But on any given day the training load may mean you can’t run at this pace, that’s OK.
 It’s the intensity of the session that provides the training stimulus not the minutes per mile.

 StridesQuick leg turnover for 50-150 meters.
 The goal of these is to improve leg speed and to help any lingering form issues.